van den Berg-Kesten--type correlation inequalities for disjoint polymers in the KPZ universality class: Introduction and main results

 \subsection{Acknowledgements}

 SG was partially supported by NSF CAREER grant DMS-1945172 and a Miller Professorship at The Miller Institute of Basic Research in Science.
 MH was partially supported by NSF grants DMS-1937254 and DMS-2348156, and by the NTU Support Grant for Research Award Number \#025661-00007.
 LZ is supported by the NSF grant DMS-2505625.
 The authors first learned a version of the extended invariance identity (Proposition~\ref{p.extended invariance}, in the zero temperature setting) from Duncan Dauvergne a few years ago, and we thank him for allowing us to state and use it in this paper.
-The authors would also like to thank Amol Aggarwal and Jiaoyang Huang for some helpful discussions.
+The authors would also like to thank Amol Aggarwal and Jiaoyang Huang for some helpful discussions, and Xuan Wu for raising the question of the BK inequality in positive temperature settings.